voidblaze-shige/TroubleMakerLuckey/README.md

 # TroubleMakerLuckey
 Unity Project

-This repository contains original code by [your name/handle], which is shared for reference only and **not licensed for reuse**.
+This repository contains original code by voidblaze-shige, which is shared for reference only and **not licensed for reuse**.

 ## Third-party code
 - **AudioManager.cs**